 The template applied in the partner MC system to modify the user profile received from the primary MC system of the MC user may include modifications such as:

-- Restriction for access to certain MC service groups
+- Restriction for access to certain MC service groups;

-- Addition of further MC service groups provisioned with the partner MC system for specific operational functions such as mutual aid
+- Addition of further MC service groups provisioned with the partner MC system for specific operational functions such as mutual aid;

-- Modification or replacement of configured user priority with an appropriate priority for use within the partner MC system.
+- Modification or replacement of configured user priority with an appropriate priority for use within the partner MC system;

-- Restriction of use of certain functions based on security policy, e.g. authorisation to obtain presence list, authorisation to override current talking party, authorisation to invoke enable/disable.
+- Restriction of use of certain functions based on security policy, e.g. authorisation to obtain presence list, authorisation to override current talking party, authorisation to invoke enable/disable; and

-- Limitations on geographical area of operation
+- Limitations on geographical area of operation.

 6.7.2 Impacts on existing nodes and functionality